davidwcleary/AMGD/README.md

 ```shell
 $ cd tutorials/
 ```
-Listing contents with `ls` shows us another directory so let's go ahead and move into that one...
+Listing contents with `ls` shows us another directory called terminal-basics so let's go ahead and move into that one...

 ```shell
 $ ls